uuupah/11ty_neocities/src/blog/on_organisation.md

 all this said, as a place to keep simple text notes, especially as a holding area for them to be moved elsewhere, obsidian is great. i still use it for many things, especially note tasks where markdown shines (tracking the progress of a software project and the steps required to recreate it is a big one). its more just an issue that obsidian is sold as a solve-all system where i think there are better options

+my obsidian thoughts are more or less in line with this [great article by fernando borretti](https://borretti.me/article/unbundling-tools-for-thought) where they talk about pushing away from this line of thinking that you need a single tool for organisation

 ### bullet journals
 i'm actually writing this out of order for dramatic effect. bullet journals were one of the first systems i tried using after the old faithful "just having a small book on you all the time". i think the bullet journal also tries to be a solve-all system, but its underlying system is genius. for those unaware, a bullet journal is just a list of thoughts, with certain dot points depending on the type: